ndiego/wordpress-university-workshop/steps/step-8/readme.md

 2. Click on the ＋ icon to add a new template and select 'Front Page".
 3. In the pattern modal that pops up, choose "Skip".
 4. Add the Header and Footer template parts to the template.
-5. In a new tab, navigate to the "Design" page, which was created earlier.
+5. In a new tab, navigate to the "Block Designs" page, which was created earlier.
 6. Copy and paste the site banner and University News designs into the Front Page template.
 7. Copy and paste the text overlay card.
 Do this twice.
 8. The final layout should be: